deepinv/deepinv/paper/paper.md

 methods, datasets, and metrics for inverse problems.

 While other Python computational imaging libraries exist, to the best of our knowledge, `deepinv` is the only one with a strong focus on learning-based methods which provides a larger set of realistic imaging operators.
-SCICO [@balke2022scico] and Pyxu [@simeoni2022pyxu] are python libraries whose main focus are variational optimization and/or plug-and-play reconstruction methods.
+SCICO [@balke2022scico] and Pyxu [@simeoni2022pyxu] are Python libraries whose main focus are variational optimization and/or plug-and-play reconstruction methods.
 These libraries do not provide specific tools for training reconstruction models such as trainers and custom loss functions, and do not cover non optimization-based solvers including diffusion methods, adversarial methods or unrolling networks.
 CUQIpy [@riis2024cuqipy] is a library focusing on Bayesian uncertainty quantification methods for inverse problems.
 TIGRE [@biguri2025tigre], ODL [@adler2018odl] and CIL [@jorgensen2021core] mostly focus on computed tomography and do not cover deep learning pipelines for inverse solvers.
 There are also multiple libraries focusing on specific inverse problems: ASTRA [@van2016astra] and the related pytomography [@polson2025pytomography] define advanced tomography operators, sigpy [@ong2019sigpy] provides magnetic resonance imaging (MRI) operators without deep learning, and PyLops [@ravasi2019pylops] provides a linear operator class and many built-in linear operators.